mesos/chronos/README.md

 ###Adding a Docker Job

 A docker job takes the same format as a scheduled job or a dependency job and runs on a docker container.
-To configure it, an additional container argument is required, which contains a type (req), an image (req), and volumes (optional).
+To configure it, an additional container argument is required, which contains a type (req), an image (req), a network mode (optional) and volumes (optional).

 * Endpoint: __/scheduler/iso8601__ or __/scheduler/dependency__
 * Method: __POST__